cdap-guides/cdap-etl-guide/README.rst

 .. |RealtimeJMSToStream| replace:: **Real-time JMS to Stream:**
 .. _RealtimeJMSToStream: RealtimeJMSToStream

-- |RealtimeJMSToStream|_ In this application, we will read messages from a JMS producer in real time and write to a CDAP Stream.
+- |RealtimeJMSToStream|_ This application reads messages from a JMS producer in real time and writes to a CDAP Stream.

 .. |RealtimeKafkaToTPFSAvro| replace:: **Real-time Kafka to TPFS Avro:**